Antoinette J. Citizen

 Arduino Flip Clock

-Posted in Arduino, Motors by antoinettejcitizen on 06/10/2011
+Posted in Arduino, experiments, Motors by antoinettejcitizen on 06/10/2011

 This is an old work I had started a while ago, hope to finish it soon.
 It is an arduino connected to a old flip clock.
 Clock is connected to a stepper motor (stepper tutorial)- delay time is determined by the pot.
 The steppers steps and the clock gears don’t match up, so next thing i need to do is make some gears to go in between.
 At the moment it skips each 8-9th number.